Soil-Security/bpf-go-daemonset-template/README.md

 # bpf-daemonset-template

-A GitHub [template] repository with the scaffolding for a BPF program that is run on a Kubernetes cluster, i.e. deployed as a [DaemonSet] on each cluster node.
+A GitHub [template] repository with the scaffolding for a BPF senosr that is run on a Kubernetes cluster, i.e. deployed as a [DaemonSet] on each cluster node.
 The BPF program traces [execve(2)] system calls and sends events from kernel to user space through a [BPF ring buffer], and prints them to the standard output.
+The BPF sensor is written in C with [libbpf/libbpf] and is compiled with [LLVM] and [Clang].
+BPF objects are loaded and managed from user space with [cilium/ebpf].

 ``` console
 $ kubectl logs -f -n bpf-system daemonset/bpf-daemonset